 During these sessions, I encourage you all to be patient with each other and please be kind.
 Remember that we are all at various stages of learning and that we’re all in this together.

-Like I had mentioned earlier, I wholeheartedly want to offer this service to everyone for free for as long as possible, so if you would like to help support these types of programs to continue in the future, please feel free to visit our Patreon page.
+As mentioned earlier, we wholeheartedly want to offer this service to everyone for free for as long as possible, so if you would like to help support these types of programs to continue in the future, please consider visiting our Patreon page.

-If you have any questions, please feel free to let me know down in the comments below or you can contact me directly at firstname.lastname@example.org.
+If you have any questions, please feel free to let me know down in the comments below or you can contact us directly at firstname.lastname@example.org.
 We look forward to meeting you and hope to see you at our next session.
 In the meantime, stay safe, take care, and keep on learning!